megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

    Example uses **rag-ai-chatbot-prompt** profiles which defined the **prompt-injection** processor at the **inputStages** which uses **ollama/llama3.2** service.

    .. code-block:: yaml
+      :caption: AIGW profiles - "rag-ai-chatbot-prompt" with "prompt-injection" processor and uses "ollama/llama3.2" service.
+Profile will be applied on AIGW inputStage.

       profiles:
         - name: rag-ai-chatbot-prompt